rfeggins/automating-selenium-kubernettes-helm/README.md

 # Automating-selenium-kubernettes-helm
 This repo provides the direction launching a [Selenium](http://www.seleniumhq.org/) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+Kubernetes is a platform for hosting Docker containers in a clustered environment with multiple Docker hosts.
+Kubernetes is a system for managing containerized applications across a cluster of nodes.

+<< image >>

 ## Prerequisites

 - Kubernetes 1.5+ with Beta APIs enabled

-# Kubernetes 101
-Kubernetes is a platform for hosting Docker containers in a clustered environment with multiple Docker hosts.
-Kubernetes is a system for managing containerized applications across a cluster of nodes.

-<< Add Image >>

 ## Common Terms
 - Pod: A group of containers